Skip to main content

 To manage the bank's failure in an orderly manner, authorities use resolution tools that

-• ensure continuity of the bank's critical functions
+• ensure the continuity of the bank's critical functions

 • maintain financial stability